 Mattupetty Dam Entry Fee – 10 Rs.

 8. Cheruthoni Dam :

 Being the third highest dam in the country, this dam was built in 1976.
 It was built to support the Idukki Hydroelectric Project in consort with two other dams specifically Kulamavu and Idukki.
-The dam is taken care by the Kerala State Electricity Board.
-The boats are available on rent to entertain the visitors in a two-hour cruise between Kulamavu and Idukki.
+The dam is taken care of by the Kerala State Electricity Board.
+The boats are available on rent to entertain the visitors on a two-hour cruise between Kulamavu and Idukki.
 A jeep drive is the easiest way to reach Cheruthoni Dam.
 It is worth mentioning that the dam has a height of 138 meters.
 This height enables all its visitors to view specific parts of the Kochi city on a sunny day.